-The contamination, primarily generated at military bases and industrial sites, is pervasive in our water supplies and can be difficult to remove.
-Envirogen has successfully developed a highly efficient and cost-effective means to remove PFC’s from water.
+PFAS (per-and-polyfluoroalkyl-substances) water contamination, primarily generated at military bases and industrial sites, is pervasive in our water supplies and can be difficult to remove.
+Envirogen has successfully developed a highly efficient and cost-effective means to remove PFAS compounds from water.
 We can provide comprehensive engineering, system build, operations, ongoing sampling to assure compliance and service for our equipment.

 The PFAS Dilemma

 PFASs are a group of organic compounds, used for industrial and consumer applications such as nonstick coatings and firefighting foams.
 Specifically compounds such as perfluorooctanoic acid (PFOA, formerly used to make DuPont’s Teflon), perfluorooctanesulfonic acid (PFOS, formerly an ingredient in 3M’s Scotchgard), perfluorononanoic acid (PFNA), perfluorohexane sulfonic acid (PFHxS), perfluorohexanoic acid (PFHxA), and perfluorobutanesulfonic acid (PFBS) have potential health implications for humans and wildlife.
 These compounds have been detected in 162 U.S. drinking water systems in recent Environmental Protection Agency (EPA) testing and they are persistent in the environment and highly soluble in water.
 Recent testing by the Centers for Disease Control and Prevention (CDC), found some level of PFC’s present in the bloodstream of nearly all Americans (about 98%).